 SRF05 - Low Cost Ultrasonic Ranger

-Without Pins (Variations available)
+Without Pins (Variations available)from ROBOT ELECTRONICS

 Newest specification: 01/2009